 Single-dose pharmacokinetics and tolerability of absorption-enhanced 3,3'-diindolylmethane in healthy subjects.

 Cancer Epidemiol Biomarkers Prev.
 2008.
 Departments of Pharmacology, Toxicology, and Therapeutics, University of Kansas Medical Center, Kansas City, KS, USA.

 We have completed a single ascending dose clinical study of the proposed chemopreventive agent diindolylmethane (DIM).
 The study agent was nutritional-grade, absorption-enhanced BioResponse 3,3'-diindolylmethane (BR-DIM).
-We determined the safety, tolerability, and pharmacokinetics of single doses in drug-free, non-smoking, healthy men and women.
+We determined the safety, tolerability, and pharmacokinetics of single doses of BR-DIM in drug-free, non-smoking, healthy men and women.
 Groups of four subjects were enrolled for each dose level.
 After randomization, one subject in each group received placebo whereas three received active BR-DIM.
 The doses administered were 50, 100, 150, 200, and 300 mg, with the 300-mg dose repeated in an additional group.
 No diindolylmethane related adverse effects were reported at doses up to 200 mg.
 At the 300-mg dose, one of six subjects reported mild nausea and headache and one also reported vomiting.
+Only the latter effect was judged as probably related to the study agent.
 Analysis of serial plasma samples showed that only one subject at the 50-mg dose had detectable concentrations of diindolylmethane.
 We conclude that BR-DIM is well tolerated at single doses of up to 200 mg, and that increasing the diindolylmethane dose to 300 mg did not result in an increase in C(max).